Villa La Foce in Chianciano Terme, Val d'Orcia

-Rental ideal for private events How weddings, business meetings, parties.
+Rental ideal for private events like weddings, business meetings, parties.

 The history of Villa La Foce

-The Villa of La Foce was built in the late fifteenth century as a place to stop for Pilgrims e merchants traveling along this busy road.
+The Villa of La Foce was built in the late fifteenth century as a resting place for Pilgrims e merchants traveling along this busy road.

 Around 1924 it was inhabited by Antonio and Iris Origo and became a farm full of life and agricultural activities.